akageyama/smoke-ring-old-you-may-del/README.md

 # smoke-ring
-A simple CFD code to solve a smoke ring formation and propagation in a gas contained in a rectangular box.
+A simple CFD code to solve a smoke ring formation and propagation.
 This is for education.

+## Physical Model
+A gas contained in a rectangular box is driven by a localized force.

+## Prerequisite

+- [KVS-osmesa](https://github.com/vizlab-kobe/KVS.osmesa), for simulation run and (3-D) in-situ visualization.
+- ImageMagic, for post-process (2-D) visualization.

-## Usage (on Mac)
+## Usage

     cd src
-    make
-    make data
+    kvsmake -g smoke-ring
+    kvsmake
+    ./smoke-ring < sample.namelist
     cd ../slice_grapher
     make
-    make gif  # supposing you have ImageMagic installed (for convert command). make view  # use Safari for gif animation.
+    make gif  # ImageMagic (convert command) is used. make view  # Here we use Safari browser for gif animation.

 ## Parameters